Click on

 4948

-A George III Old english pattern caddyspoon with bright-cut borders and a bowl with floral piercing and engraving made in Birmingham in 1806 by Joseph Wilmore, initialled {R}.
+A George III Old English caddyspoon with bright-cut decoration and keyhole pierced bowl made in Birmingham in 1811 by Joseph Taylor.

 George III Caddy shovel silver handle Birmingham 1813 Joseph Taylor